-To make each of these substitutes for buttermilk, stir the ingredients together and let them sit for about 10 minutes so the milk can "sour."
+To make a substitute for buttermilk, whichever ingredient combo you use, stir the ingredients together and let them sit for about 10 minutes so the milk can "sour."
 Then go ahead, use it as a substitute for buttermilk in baking.
 One cup of real or substitute buttermilk = 1 cup of whole, skim, or non-fat milk.

 1. White Vinegar + Milk